-Take the complexity and uniqueness of the individual, multiply it times the extraordinary and you will have the possibility of enjoying and maintaining a meaningful, energized, sexy–intimate couple relationship.
+Take the complexity and uniqueness of the individual, multiply it by the extraordinary and you will have the possibility of enjoying and maintaining a meaningful, energized, sexy–intimate couple relationship.
 With all of this complexity and potential personal benefit, it is perhaps not surprising that most couples experience problems of one sort or another, from time to time, that can be resolved with the help of couples therapy.

 Unfortunately, many couples wait until they are on the ropes before seeking a couples therapist.
 By that time, they can be confused, sad, angry, blaming each other, fearful for their future, feeling unheard and uncared for, even desperate.
 Things are increasingly said that can create distance, rather than closeness, and they are hard to take back: “2 seconds off the lips, 20 years in the heart.”
-The conflicts couples struggle with increasingly have the only meaning of “winning” or being “right” of feeling “justified”; they go nowhere except toward more mental, emotional and spiritual suffering.
+The conflicts couples struggle with increasingly have the only meaning of “winning” or being “right” of feeling “justified”; they go nowhere except toward more mental, emotional, and spiritual suffering.

 Every couple is unique, and their problems, at least on the surface, are different.